Unoccupied Direct is a trading name of Unoccupied Direct Limited. Unoccupied Direct Limited is

 We do not charge any fees for paying by credit or debit card.

-full to you.
-When we first incept cover, we will issue you with an annual Schedule, which provides
+in full to you.
+When we first incept cover, we will issue you with an annual Schedule, which

 All telephone calls received or made by us may be recorded for monitoring and training purposes.